aria-7553/discord-base/README.md

 # discord-base
 The repo for the crate I use to build my bots on top of, made using [Serenity](https://github.com/serenity-rs/serenity) in Rust!

-## Set up?
+## How to set it up
 - IDK myself yet..
 - Go to [the application page](https://discord.com/developers/applications), select your bot and set the description.
 The `info` command will use that and the account that has that application
 - Then check usage right under here

-## Usage
+## How to use it
 #### `start(config_path: &str)`
-Does everything to start up the bot or creates the default config file if it's not there, then you should edit that file Use it as the first thing in your `#[tokio::main]` function
+Does everything to start up the bot
+Or creates the default config file if it's not there, then you should edit that file
+Use it as the first thing in your `#[tokio::main]` function
 ```rust
 use discord_base::start;
 start("config.toml").await;
 ```
 #### `log(ctx: &Context, msg: impl Display + AsRef<[u8]>)`
 DMs the owner the message
-Reverts to `print_and_write()` if it failed, also telling why it failed
+Reverts to `print_and_write` if it failed, also telling why it failed
 ```rust
 use discord_base::log;
 log(&ctx, "Heya owner!
 How are you?").await;